 Nginx Setup Under FireDaemon Pro

-Download the latest Nginx files from the Nginx website.
+Download Nginx for Windows from the Nginx website.

 Unpack the zip files into the directory of your choice.
 For the purposes of this guide, we will use C:\nginx.
 Nginx uses one configuration file to store its settings, which you can edit to your preferences.
 It's called C:\nginx\conf\nginx.conf.